microsoftgraph/msgraph-sdk-powershell/src/Devices.CorporateManagement/Devices.CorporateManagement/docs/v1.0-beta/New-MgDeviceAppMgtDefaultManagedAppProtection.md

 APPS <IMicrosoftGraphManagedMobileApp[]>: List of apps to which the policy is deployed.
-  - `[Id <String>]`:
+  - `[Id <String>]`: The unique idenfier for an entity.
+Read-only.
   - `[MobileAppIdentifier <IMicrosoftGraphMobileAppIdentifier>]`: The identifier for a mobile app.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[Version <String>]`: Version of the entity.

-BODYPARAMETER <IMicrosoftGraphDefaultManagedAppProtection>: Policy used to configure detailed management settings for a specified set of apps for all users not targeted by a TargetedManagedAppProtection Policy
+BODYPARAMETER <IMicrosoftGraphDefaultManagedAppProtection1>: Policy used to configure detailed management settings for a specified set of apps for all users not targeted by a TargetedManagedAppProtection Policy
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[AllowedDataIngestionLocations <ManagedAppDataIngestionLocation[]>]`: Data storage locations where a user may store managed data.
   - `[AllowedDataStorageLocations <ManagedAppDataStorageLocation[]>]`: Data storage locations where a user may store managed data.